openstack-archive/tripleo-incubator/README.md

 https://git.openstack.org/cgit/openstack/tripleo-image-elements.

 Caveats/Limitations:
- - No support for image based updates yet.
-(Requires separating out updateable configuration and persistent data from the image contents - which depends on cinder for baremetal).
  - Full HA is not yet implemented https://bugs.launchpad.net/neutron/+bug/1174132
  - Bootstrap removal is not yet implemented (depends on full HA).